IRCAD-IHU/sight-doc/SAD/src/SDM-SAD-SigSlot.rst

 received by other services using special functions known as slots.

-FW4SPL implementation
+Sight implementation
 ---------------------

-In the FW4SPL architecture, the library ``fwCom`` provides a set of tools dedicated to communication.
+In the Sight architecture, the library ``fwCom`` provides a set of tools dedicated to communication.
 These communications are based on the signal and slot concept.